snowdrop/health-check-example/README.md

 3. Wait until both services are running.

-4. Scale down name-service to 0 pods. hello-service probes will start failing and OpenShift will make this service unavailable from outside.
+4. Scale down `name-service` to `0` pod.
+Then the `hello-service` probe will start failing and OpenShift will make this service unavailable from outside.

-5. If you'd try to open a hello-service route you should get an HTTP error 503 service unavailable.
+5. If you'd try to call the `hello-service` route, you should get an HTTP error 503 service unavailable.

-6. Scale up name-service to 1 pod. hello-service probes will start passing and OpenShift will make this service available again.
+6. Scale up `name-service` to 1 pod.
+Soon, you will see that the `hello-service` probe will start again and OpenShift will make this service available again.